NicoleK286/nicolek286.github.io/README.md

-# DATA SCIENTIST | SME | RESEARCHER
+# DATA SCIENTIST | SUBJECT MATTER EXPERT | RESEARCHER

 ## Highlights

-- Data Scientist with over 11 years’ experience in research and analytics.
+- Data Scientist with several years’ experience in research and analytics.
 - Experience in pharma, healthcare business analytics, Natural language processing (NLP) and SBE (social, behavioral, and economic) domains.
 - Detail oriented, adept at problem solving, finding innovative solutions, and leveraging existing infrastructures to improve efficiency.
 - Functionally managed and coordinated the activities of several teams over the last 5 years.
 - Background in analytics and visualization, data wrangling and management, machine learning, software testing and regulatory compliance.